 Your doctor may ask you to discuss your family health history, including family members who may have RLS.
 In 50% of patients, the disorder is presumed to be genetic.
 The chance of developing RLS increases three to six times when an immediate relative has the disorder.
 Also, these patients tend to develop symptoms earlier in life (before age 45) than those with RLS without the genetic link.

-Other medical problems that can contribute to the development of RLS include iron deficiency, Parkinson’s disease, renal disease, diabetes, rheumatoid arthritis, and peripheral neuropathy (a nervous system disease affected nerves in the extremities).
+Other medical problems that can contribute to the development of RLS include iron deficiency, Parkinson's disease, renal disease, diabetes, rheumatoid arthritis, and peripheral neuropathy (a nervous system disease affecting nerves in the extremities).
 Pregnant women often note symptoms of RLS after 20 weeks of gestation, and dialysis patients are especially susceptible to developing RLS.
-Patients who take antidepressants, sedating antihistamines, or virtually any centrally active dopamine-receptor antagonist (such as anti-nausea medication) may develop RLS.
+Patients who take antidepressants, sedating antihistamines, or anti-nausea medications may develop RLS.

 Your doctor will also ask if you have trouble staying awake during the day or if you have insomnia (difficulty falling asleep or staying asleep).
-RLS often leads to insomnia as well as daytime sleepiness, irritability, and impaired concentration brought on by a restless night’s sleep.
+RLS often leads to insomnia as well as daytime sleepiness, irritability, and impaired concentration brought on by a restless night of sleep.